-Our homes are available in approximately 100 active models sold under the trade names "Kingswood", "Richwood", "Tropic Isle", "Regency Manor" and "Special Editions".
-Our home sales are single and multisection, range in size from 431 to 2,650 square feet and contain from one to five bedrooms.
+Our homes are available in approximately 100 active models sold under the trade names "Kingswood", "Richwood", "Tropic Isle", "Regency Manor" and "Tropic Manor".
+Our home sales are single and multi-section, range in size from 431 to 2,650 square feet and contain from one to five bedrooms.

 Prestige Home Centers, Inc., our wholly-owned subsidiary, operates ten retail sales centers in north and central Florida: Ocala (two), Chiefland, Auburndale, Inverness, Hudson, Tavares, Yulee, Panama City, Punta Gorda and executive offices are located at our corporate headquarters in Ocala, Florida.
-Prestige has executed a lease and is in the process of opening an eleventh retail sales center in north Florida.
+In December 2017 Prestige executed a lease to open an eleventh retail sales center in north Florida.
+Management is seeking qualified personnel and has not yet opened the retail sales center.
 Each of Prestige's retail sales centers is located within 350 miles of Nobility's Ocala manufacturing facility.